charMstr/ft_services/srcs/wordpress/README.md

 In the wordpress installation folder, activate the debug option within the file wp-config.php and life will be easier while troubleshoting.
+## WORDPRESS INSTALLATION

+the instalation is done through a tar ball. we could have used wp-cli directly with the wp-cli download command.
+note: we also could have used wp-cli to create the wp-config.php.
+Then the famous "5 minutes install" is only done if the database is not populated yet.

 ## RUNNING SERVICES IN THE SAME CONTAINER: